DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/export.md

 Configures client-side exporting.

 ---
 A user can click the **Export** button to save an Excel file with the exported data.
-Ensure that the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) method is specified and the [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) handler is configured to prevent the built-in export.
 Data types, sorting, filtering, and grouping settings are maintained.

 ![DevExtreme HTML5 JavaScript DataGrid Export Button](/images/DataGrid/exported_data.png)